Last updated

-While we are frequently adding features to our platform and APIs, we ensure that we are following a backward-compatible approach during our development process.
+While we are frequently adding features to our platform and APIs, we ensure that we follow a backward-compatible approach during our development process.
 What this means is that:

 Note: Your codebase should be designed to allow new or unknown fields and enums in the API response.